jdrichardsappacad/react-2021/week-15/practices/08-thunk-action-creator/README.md

 1. Run `npm install` in the **backend** directory to install dependencies.
 2. Run `npm run db:setup` to setup the database
-3. Run `npm start` to start the backend server..
+3. Run `npm start` to start the backend server.

 In a different terminal, `cd` into the **frontend** directory of the starter.